adam10603/ChatScraper/README.md

 Rulsets can also contain a special rule that matches everything.
 This rule is a single `*` character.
 Wildcards are **not** supported in rulesets in general, however, this special rule exists to enable rulesets that only contain negative rules.
 A set of negative-only rules would otherwise not show any results.

 Positive rules can be marked "standalone" with an `=` prefix.
 These will only produce a match if the word is **not** a part of a bigger word.
-This means it can't be bordered by anything other than whitespaces or characters like `?` `.` `,` etc. For example this can be useful is a search term is also an emote prefix.
+This means it can't be bordered by anything other than whitespaces or characters like `?` `.` `,` etc. For example this can be useful if a search term is also an emote prefix.

 #### Example Rulesets